Stormwater Solutions

 The two small wetlands and the lake channel are considered federal jurisdictional waters and require a permit from the Army Corps of Engineers (a "404 Permit") in order to fill or otherwise modify any portion of them.
 Norton worked with the developer to ensure that the work done in these areas were in accordance with rules and restrictions of the appropriate Nationwide Permit.

-The large wooded wetland is considered an "isolated wetland" which is regulated by the Ohio EPA.
-The best course of action with this wetland was to leave it in place and preserve it untouched.
+The large wooded wetland is a pristine functional wetland, and Norton recommended leaving it in place and preserving it untouched.
 Norton worked with the site designer to detail a stormwater system for the development that would continue to send the historically delivered water into the wetland and provide for undisrupted discharge from the wetland at rates and frequencies equal to the pre-construction conditions.

 Norton also guided the developer with proper methods to avoid any impacts to the wetland during construction.